-Wayland is a small display server which is considered to have the chance to replace X11 as primary windowing system.
+Wayland is a small display server protocol and IPC library which is considered to have the chance to replace X11 as primary windowing system.
 But Wayland is not a direct successor of X and does not follow the design of X. The display server is directly moved into the Compositor (that is KWin) and clients connect to this server through a Unix socket.

 X has some serious issues and is rather old.
 The protocol is designed for the usecases three decades ago.
 Over the last years more and more functionality has been moved from X either into the kernel or into the compositors.
 The X server is more or less only a proxy between kernel, compositor and the X clients.